Interfaces Supporting Surface Gap Soliton Ground States in the 1D Nonlinear Schroedinger Equation: Piecewise Linear Potentials and

 \end{example}

 \begin{example} As another example of the dislocation interface (\ref{E:disloc_interf}) with $\tau_1=\tau_2=:\tau$ we consider the 1-periodic potential

 shown in Fig. \ref{PL2q}.

 Because $V_0$ is not even, $I_1$ is generally different from $I_2$ and we plot in Fig. \ref{PL2} the enclosure of both $I_1, I_2$ as functions of $\tau$ for the case (a) $\lambda=-1$ and (b) $\lambda=-0.01$.
 Several regions are observed, where $I_1$ or $I_2$ are negative and where by Theorem \ref{T:Bloch_cond} ground state existence follows for the corresponding interfaces \eqref{E:disloc_interf}.
 As in Section \ref{S:pwise_const} we also find intervals where both $I_1$ and $I_2$ are negative so that ground states exist for arbitrary $\Gamma_1, \Gamma_2$ and $p$ (within H1-H3).
-In case (a) both $I_1$ and $I_2$ are negative for $\tau \in [0.01,0.31]\cup [0.51,0.66]$ and in case of (b) both $I_1$ and $I_2$ are negative for $\tau \in [0.18,0.31]$.
+In particular, in these intervals $\Gamma_1$ and $\Gamma_2$ do not need to be a dislocation of each other.
+For case (a) both $I_1$ and $I_2$ are negative for $\tau \in [0.01,0.31]\cup [0.51,0.66]$ and in case of (b) both $I_1$ and $I_2$ are negative for $\tau \in [0.18,0.31]$.

 \end{example}

 \begin{example} Here we consider a general interface (\ref{E:V_interf}) with piecewise linear $V_1, V_2$.
 As explained in Section \ref{S:pwise_const_gen_int}, we need to show that \textit{both} $I_1$ and $I_2$ are negative in order for Theorem \ref{T:Bloch_cond} to yield ground state existence.
 As we noted below Corollary \ref{C:both_neg}, we should violate a monotone order between $V_1$ and $V_2$ in order to possibly obtain negative $I_1$ and $I_2$ simultaneously.